HristinaStankovic/codeceptjs-playwright-bdd-framework/README_API.md

 ```

 The `clean` command uses `rimraf` which works on all platforms (Windows, macOS, Linux).
 On macOS/Linux you could use `rm -rf`, but that doesn't work on Windows - `rimraf` solves this.

+**Note:** The `clean` command does NOT delete the `logs/` folder - logs are preserved as permanent records of all test executions, but you can allways delete the whole folder manually, it will be generated again after the next test run.

 Or run tests, generate report, and open it in one go: